TourCMS/node-tourcms/readme.md

 #### Show Promo Code
 Get details on a promotional code.
 Ueful for checking whether a promo code is valid for a certain channel, and if so, whether a membership number or similar is required to verify the promo.

-If a Channel ID is not provided, the function will use the Channel ID configured on the service.
+If a `channelId` is not provided, the one passed in the initial configuration will be used.

 http://www.tourcms.com/support/api/mp/promo_show.php